 If you want all virtual machine instances that you create to have a specific port open by default, you can add that port to the default security group.
-The default security group is used if no other group is specified at launch time ec2-authorize default -p 80
+The default security group is used if no other group is specified at launch time.